kiok46/BCAF/README.md

 ## System Overview

-Document the system's purpose, architecture, and key functionalities.
-Focus on what the system does, how it works, and what security implications to look for.

-#### What to Document

-- **Purpose**: What problem does this system solve?
-- **Architecture**: How do the contracts interact with each other?
+The System Overview should begin by describing the system’s **primary purpose and context** within the Bitcoin Cash ecosystem.
+Explain what the system is designed to do, the problem it addresses, or the value it provides such as enabling digital identity, decentralized exchange, or facilitating cross-chain functionality.

+Next, provide a high-level view of the system’s **core components and architecture**.
+Identify the main contracts, modules, or libraries, and explain how they interact to achieve the intended behavior.
+Focus on how the system is structured and how its parts work together in the context of Bitcoin Cash’s UTXO model and scripting capabilities.

+The system’s **key functionalities** should be summarized in practical terms:

-- **Key Functions**: What are the main operations users can perform?
+- What operations can users perform?
-- **Privileged Roles**: Who has special permissions?
+- What inputs and outputs are involved?
-- **Asset Flows**: How do funds, tokens, or other assets move through the system?
+- How do these features enhance performance, flexibility, or the overall user experience?

-- **External Dependencies**: What external systems does it rely on?
+Include any additional context or characteristics that help clarify how the system behaves in practice.
+This may include role definitions, protocol flow, assumptions made by the system, or notable usage patterns.

+The overview may also cover **security considerations**, including built-in protection mechanisms or areas where users and developers must exercise caution.
+For example, highlight any script-level validations, reliance on off-chain actors, or transaction construction requirements.

+Finally, document any notable **innovations, enhancements, or limitations**.
+This could include improvements in scripting patterns, removal of legacy functionality, or constraints such as script size limits, fee-related tradeoffs, or unsupported edge cases.
+Where appropriate, link to technical documentation for deeper guidance.

 ## Findings

 After completing the audit, organize findings by severity level.
 If there are findings of a particular severity, create a section for that severity level and list each finding as a subheading.

-### Severity Levels

-- **Critical**: Leads to fund loss, irreversible contract failure
-- **High**: Can be exploited for denial of service or logic abuse
-- **Medium**: Minor financial risk or degraded functionality
-- **Low**: Non-exploitable but bad practice or maintainability issue
-- **Info**: Informational, not risky

-**Note**: A comprehensive list of known contract vulnerability patterns is maintained in [vectors.md](./vectors.md).
+A comprehensive list of known contract vulnerability patterns is maintained in [vectors.md](./vectors.md).

 #### Example